The first sign of shoulder arthritis is pain.

 Articular cartilage is the material that covers the ends of the bones where they contact to become a joint.
-Articular cartilage is a very durable material that provides a smooth and impact resistant surface and allows the bones to glide over one another during joint range of motion.
+Articular cartilage is a very durable material that provides a smooth and impact-resistant surface and allows the bones to glide over one another during the joint range of motion.

-This is the most common type of arthritis and usually results from age related degeneration of the cartilage.
+This is the most common type of arthritis and usually results from age-related degeneration of the cartilage.
 People affected with osteoarthritis are most commonly over 50 years of age.
-As we age, the structure of the cartilage changes and it loses its ability to withstand the stress of joint forces.
+As we age, the structure of the cartilage changes, and it loses its ability to withstand the stress of joint forces.
 This type of arthritis is progressive and usually worsens over time.
-As the arthritis progresses, bone spurs develop and the joint becomes painful with range of motion, lifting, and it can even progress to severe pain at rest.
+As arthritis progresses, bone spurs develop and the joint becomes painful with a range of motion, lifting, and it can even progress to severe pain at rest.
 Night pain is also very common in arthritis of the shoulder.

 This type of arthritis is secondary to autoimmune disorders where their own immune systems attack and destroy the cartilage.
 Common forms of this disease include Rheumatoid Arthritis, Systemic Lupus Erythematosis, or Seronegative Arthritis.
 These patients can be of any age but are typically younger.

 Initially, it is usually warranted to try conservative treatments (non-surgical) for shoulder arthritis.
 This will include resting the shoulder or modifying activities that make the pain more severe.
-Use of non-steroidal-anti-inflammatory medications (arthritis meds) such as ibuprofen or naproxyn can help with pain by reducing the inflammatory component of arthritis.
+The use of non-steroidal anti-inflammatory medications (arthritis meds) such as ibuprofen or naproxen can help with pain by reducing the inflammatory component of arthritis.
 Physical therapy can also help by helping the patient improve range of motion and functional use of the shoulder.
 Additionally, using dietary supplements such as glucosamine and chondroitin have helped some patients’ symptoms.

 When patients are young (<50 years) or when the arthritis is not terribly advanced, arthroscopy may have a role in treatment.
 Arthroscopy is where the surgeon will place a camera in the joint and inspect it for damage.
 Utilizing specialized instruments, the rough cartilage surfaces can be smoothed out, bone spurs can be removed, and scar tissue can be removed in order to improve range of motion and alleviate the pain associated with arthritis.